 Shaving Heads For Sport Relief

-On the 17th March, at lunchtime in the dance studio students and teachers from Rooks Heath College shaved their heads for Sport Relief.
+On the 17th March, at lunchtime in the dance studio students and teachers from Rooks Heath School shaved their heads for Sport Relief.

 Mr Todd, Mr Clark and Mr Matland took the whole of lunchtime to shave the heads of willing volunteers.
 Many students took part, as well as teachers, including Mr King, Mr Miranda, Mr Mahon and Mr Pitchforth.